bupt075225/bupt075225.github.io/about.md

+﻿---
+layout: page
+title: About
+---

-﻿I am an software developer focusing on web technology, SAN/NAS storage,using C,Python coding.
+I am an software developer focusing on web technology, SAN/NAS storage,using C,Python coding.

 In spare time, I like reading book, watching movie and taking a leisurely walk outdoors.